 In the past, The Mischief Maker has been quite imaginative in designing other aspects of a wedding or event, such as cake and dessert tables, as well as styling desserts and presentations for the overall event.
-In order to provide a fun and interactive centerpiece to parties, Narramore utilizes the cake to compliment her dessert tables and is always happy to advise and help her clients with whatever they need.
+In order to provide a fun and interactive centerpiece to parties, Narramore often utilizes the cake to compliment her dessert tables and is always happy to advise and help her clients with whatever they need.
 Narramore explains, “We intend to create an immersive installation, alongside the planners and clients, that compliments and sets the stage for the cake and desserts within.
-The table and/or overall environment is completely customized to compliment the cake with custom made linens or a range of curated display pieces from our collection, a variety of serving pieces (we have full collections of antique silver, gold, crystal, and glassware), fresh floral arrangements, and delicious desserts, including French macarons, miniature mousse cups, pastries, etc.” One of the biggest challenges someone looking at a Mischief Maker table/environment must overcome is determining which flowers on the table are part of the floral arrangements and which are sugar flowers.
+The table and/or overall environment can be completely customized to compliment the cake with a custom made linen or a range of curated display pieces from our collection, a variety of serving pieces (we have full collections of antique silver, gold, crystal, and glassware), fresh floral arrangements, and delicious desserts, including French macarons, pastries, etc.” One of the biggest challenges someone looking at a Mischief Maker table must overcome is determining which flowers on the table are part of the floral arrangements and which are sugar flowers.
 Custom builds, like cake plinths, stands, and pedestals are more common these days more so than large scale tables and linen making.
 The ability to do these builds or make a linen remains, however.
 Sometimes only custom will do.
 Narramore has been known to draw in cake stands that simply do not exist, which leads them to being handmade for the client and order.
-On both the cake and dessert environments, she works closely with her clients to maintain their vision throughout the process.
+On both the cake and any task at hand, she works closely with her clients to maintain their vision throughout the process.
 She is an intuitive person, who provides ideas and insight into the bride or client’s style and personality.
-After many long hours of consultation, she achieves a true sense of the client’s overall style and wishes.
+After some long hours of consultation, she achieves a true sense of the client’s overall style and wishes.
 Follow Alex on Pinterest here.